-- the compliance of the Statement with the requirements of article R. 225-105 of the French Commercial Code; - the fairness of the information provided in accordance with article R. 225 105 I, 3° and II of the French Commercial Code, i.e., the outcomes, including key performance indicators, and the measures implemented considering the principal risks (hereinafter the "Information").
+- the compliance of the Statement with the requirements of article R. 225-105 of the French Commercial Code; - the fairness of the information provided in accordance with article R. 225 105 I, 3° and II of the French Commercial Code, i.e., the outcomes, including key performance indicators, and the measures implemented considering the principal risks.